 The list of the best Agile metrics for measuring Agile project success

 Agilists all over the world constantly debate about proper and improper Agile metrics.
-Project managers working in an Agile environment and their clients still require detailed status reports as well as the adherents in traditional projects.
+Project managers working in an Agile environment and their clients still require detailed status reports.
 Agile project management contributes to the uncertainty level that some specialists always want to eliminate.

-Many companies and teams often rely just on one or two certain metrics instead of having a stable metrics system.
+Many companies and teams often rely just on one or two indicators instead of having a stable system.
 Here we tried to gather the most significant Agile metrics that provide high-quality analysis of project value, quality, team performance, and agility.
-Perhaps, some of them you may never have heard about.
+Perhaps, some of them you have never heard about.
 So, let’s count them and identify the essence of each.

 Agile Metrics Definition

 What are Agile metrics?
 In simple words, they represent the standards of measurement.
 Any Agile metric is a standard that helps a software development team track how productive they are across different SDLC phases.
 They are an integral part of the whole development process.
 These metrics help Agile specialists to assess software quality and track the team’s performance.